MolBIFFM/diana/README.md

     }
 ]
 ```
 The base of the logarithm that measured measurements are expressed as.
+By
-By default, ratios are assumed.
-Available settings are `null`, `2` and `10`.
+default, ratios are assumed, corresponding to `null`.
+Available settings are
+`null`, `2` and `10`.

 ---

-The specification of sources of protein-protein interactions for the assembly of the protein-protein interaction network.
-The protein-protein interaction network is exported if any source is specified.
-Database-specific requirements can be defined, where each must be satisfied for an interaction to be incorporated.
+The specification of sources of protein-protein interactions for the assembly of
+the protein-protein interaction network.
+The protein-protein interaction network
+is exported if any source is specified.
+Database-specific requirements can be
+defined, where each must be satisfied for an interaction to be incorporated.

 ```json
 [